Bmithbs/my-hugo-academic/content/_index.md

         ## **Large Language Models (LLMs)**
         - **Multi-Agent LLM Systems for Autonomous Driving**: I am also interested in building multi-agent LLM systems for collaborative decision-making in autonomous driving.
-        - **LLM Task Adaptation**: How to adapt pre-trained LLMs to specific tasks more efficiently is an interesting topic.
+        - **LLM Task Adaptation**: How to adapt pre-trained LLMs to specific tasks, such as collaborative decision-making, better and more efficiently is an interesting topic.
   - block: markdown
     id: publications
     content: